corinnefog/ds3022-project3/README.md

 This will connect to the API, connect to the duckdb, ingest the data into duckdb, clean up the tables, and then perform analysis.

 The purpose of this project is to look at 5 past seasons of NBA play to try and grasp how rest days affect team play/success.
-Teams were looked at overall throughout the 5 years.
-Some additional analysis was performed just for personal curiousity.
-I wanted to see what kinds of under or overperformances stuck out throuhgout the year.
+An NBA API clinet was used that had retries incorporated due to rate limits and timeouts from the NBA API.
+Data from 2018-2023 was ingested.
+The raw data was staged in DuckDB, aggreagted game logs through a pipeline, and transformed to add additional information like rest-day intervals.
+Using Prefect, I orchestrated the entire workflow end-to-end with tasks for ingestion, cleaning, modeling, and feature generation Additional analysis was performed not around rest days just for personal curiousity.
+I wanted to see what kinds of under or overperformances stuck out throuhgout the years.
 Also, I looked at the Boston Celtic's rolling average for points across the seasons.
 However, because of the amount of data the conclusions from this graph were pretty inconclusive.

 Plots: